A creamy coconut vegan korma that can be ready in under half an hour…

 - Add onion and cook until soft and translucent, followed by the garlic and the ginger.

-- Add chopped tomatoes and all the spices, and cook for a couple of minutes until mixture is fragrant.
+- Add diced tomatoes and all the spices, and cook for a couple of minutes until the mixture is fragrant.

-- Add coconut milk, lemon juice and a cup of water and cook for 5 more minutes.
+- Add coconut milk, lemon juice, and a cup of water and simmer for 5 more minutes.